Face style. Downloads at 512px.

 Because every avatar is rendered with nearest-neighbour scaling, the pixel art stays sharp at large sizes and the banner reads clearly even when it is scaled down.
 Pick a transparent background to drop the portrait onto any colour, or a solid colour to match your brand.
 Nothing you add to the queue is uploaded anywhere.

-Add your skin by uploading a PNG or typing a username, pick a style such as face, bust, full body or a 3D render, choose an output size and background, then press Download PNG.
+Add your skin by uploading a PNG or WebP or typing a username, pick a style, set a background, border and figure size, choose an output size, then press download.
 Every avatar is built on a canvas in your browser, so it is instant and there is no sign-up.

 Yes.
-Type any player's name and the tool loads their current skin from the public mc-heads.net service, then renders the same set of avatars.
+Switch the username box to Java or Bedrock.
+Java names load from public skin services, and Bedrock gamertags resolve through the GeyserMC API.
 Only the name you type is sent.
 If you upload your own skin instead, nothing leaves your device at all.

 Yes.
 The group portrait mode lets you add 2 to 6 members, each by username, by uploading a skin, or by dropping in the skin you already loaded.
 Choose a faces row or a full-body row and download the whole team lined up in one banner image.

 Yes.
 Uploaded skins are read and rendered entirely on a canvas in your browser, with no upload and no watermark.
-The only network request is the optional username lookup, which contacts the public mc-heads.net skin service and only sends the name you type.
+The only network requests are the optional username lookups, which only send the name you type.

 Edit your skin in 3D next, or browse more Minecraft tools: